Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 - Prone to Bent Necks: Stems are relatively soft; handle gently.

-- Shallow Water: Dislikes deep water; maintain 5-7 cm water level to prevent stem rot.
+- Shallow Water Level: Dislikes deep water; maintain a 5-7 cm water level to prevent stem rot.

-- Wire Support?: If received with wire support, no need to remove; generally no need to add wires yourself.
+- Wire Support?: If received with wire support, no need to remove it.
+Generally, no need to add it yourself.

-- Avoid Misting: Prevent water accumulation in the flower center causing rot.
+- Avoid Misting: Prevents water accumulation and rot in the flower center.

-Regarding fresh flower preservation, many practices circulate, some being myths or even harmful.
-Common oversights also shorten vase life.
+Regarding flower preservation, many practices are circulated, some of which are myths or harmful.
+Common oversights also shorten the blooming period.

-Myth 1: Soda, Coins, Aspirin, Bleach Preserve Flowers?
+Myth 1: Can Soda, Coins, Aspirin, or Bleach Preserve Flowers?

-- Soda: Too high in sugar, easily breeds bacteria, not recommended.
+- Soda: Too much sugar easily breeds bacteria; not recommended.

-- Aspirin: Dosage hard to control, may damage stems, not recommended.
-Research has shown its effect on extending cut flower life is insignificant.
+- Aspirin: Dosage is difficult to control and may damage stems; not recommended.
+Research has shown it has no significant effect on extending cut flower life.

-- Bleach: Concentration hard to control, easily damages stems, high risk, strongly not recommended.
+- Bleach: Concentration is difficult to control and can easily damage stems; high risk, strongly not recommended.

-Conclusion: The most effective and safe method is using fresh flower food.
+Conclusion: The most effective and safe method is to use flower preservative.
 If unavailable, focus on maintaining cleanliness (frequent water changes, vase washing, stem trimming).

-Ice water isn't best: While low temperatures aid preservation, ice water might cause cold shock to some flowers.
+Ice water is not always best: Although low temperatures are beneficial for preservation, ice water can cause cold shock to some flowers.
 For most fresh flowers, cool or room temperature water is safer.
-Only a few cold-loving flowers (like tulips) might benefit briefly.
+Only a few cold-loving flowers (like tulips) or those benefiting for a short time might prefer it.

-Misting isn't a cure-all: Although it temporarily increases humidity, for most flowers (like roses, carnations) it does more harm than good, promoting bacterial or fungal growth and easily leading to rot diseases.
-Only suitable for a few high-humidity-loving flowers (like hydrangeas).
-Depends on flower type and environment.
-Maintaining a clean vase, changing water regularly, and properly trimming stems usually suffice to keep flowers hydrated.
+Misting is not a panacea: Although it temporarily increases humidity, for most flowers (like roses, carnations) the disadvantages outweigh the benefits, as it can promote bacterial or fungal growth and easily lead to rot diseases.
+Only a few high-humidity-loving flowers (like hydrangeas) are suitable.
+It depends on the flower type and environment.
+Maintaining a clean vase, changing water regularly, and properly trimming stems are usually sufficient to keep fresh flowers hydrated.

-Mistake 1: Neglecting vase cleaning.
+Mistake 1: Neglecting to clean the vase.
 A common fatal error.
-Not thoroughly washing the vase leaves residual bacteria that contaminate water and shorten vase life.
-Rinse each time water is changed, and thoroughly scrub periodically.
+If the vase is not thoroughly cleaned, residual bacteria will contaminate the water and shorten the flower's life.
+Rinse every time you change the water and scrub thoroughly periodically.

 Common Mistake 2: Improper Placement

 Mistake 2: Improper placement.
-Randomly placing near heat sources, in direct sunlight, or near fruit are all mistakes.
-They accelerate wilting.
-Choose a cool, shaded spot away from heat sources and fruit.
+Casually placing flowers near heat sources, in direct sunlight, or near fruit are all mistakes.
+This will accelerate wilting.
+Choose a cool, shaded spot, away from heat sources and fruit.

-Mistake 3: Not re-trimming stems regularly.
-Cutting only once isn't enough.
-The cut end gradually gets blocked.
-Re-trim the end by 1-2cm each time you change the water to keep it fresh.
+Mistake 3: Not trimming stems regularly.
+Cutting only once is not enough.
+The cut end will gradually become clogged.
+Stems must be re-trimmed by 1-2cm at the end each time you change the water to keep them fresh.

-Mistake 4: Improper use of flower food.
-Either not using it or not diluting it correctly.
-Must dissolve according to instructions for optimal effect.
-Use a fresh solution each time water is changed.
+Mistake 4: Improper use of preservative.
+Either not using it or not diluting it in the correct proportion.
+It must be dissolved according to the indicated ratio for optimal effect.
+A new solution should be used each time the water is changed.

 Summary and Quick Reference Guide

-Through correct fresh flower preservation, fresh flower maintenance, and fresh flower care, the beauty of fresh flowers can be extended much longer.
-From immediate processing to daily upkeep and targeted care, every detail affects vase life.
-Avoid myths and mistakes, use flower food, and provide continuous care, and the flowers will surely reward your efforts.
-Hope this guide helps you cherish the flowers in your home.
+Through correct flower preservation, flower maintenance, and flower care, the beauty of fresh flowers can be extended much longer.
+From immediate processing to daily maintenance and targeted care, every detail affects the blooming period.
+Avoid myths and mistakes, use preservative, and provide continuous care, and your flowers will surely reward your efforts.
+We hope this guide helps you cherish the flowers in your home.

 Step |